Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Facillitation Plan.md

 To enhance resoloution of the network structure, our domains and roles

 ## How?
-Collect individual perspectives, and deepen enquiry
+Collect and reconcile individual perspectives and deepen enquiry with liberating structures

 ## What?
+A working map of the terrain

+---

 Scoping statement: